noobping/PasswordStore/SECURITY.md

 ## Reporting a Vulnerability

 If you discover a security issue, you can open an issue or pull request on GitHub.
-There is no formal response timeline, but contributions are welcome.
+There is no formal response timeline, but contributions are welcome and appreciated.